Efficient Unlearning with Privacy Guarantees: Experimental results

 \subsection{Experimental setup}

 \paragraph{Data sets} We used four publicly available data sets, each representing a classification problem from a different domain.
 Three of these data sets are tabular and were chosen because of their privacy relevance, as they contain records describing personal data of individuals.
-In addition, we included an image classification data set to evaluate the generality of our approach across various data types. \begin{itemize} \item \textit{Adult income~\footnote{\url{https://archive.ics.uci.edu/ml/data sets/Adult}}}: It comprises 32,561 training records and 16,281 testing records of demographic and financial data, with six numerical and eight categorical attributes.
-The class attribute indicates whether an individual makes more than 50K dollars a year. \item \textit{Heart disease~\footnote{\url{https://www.kaggle.com/sulianova/cardiovascular-disease-data set}}}: It contains 55,869 training records and 14,131 testing records of patient data, with five numerical and six categorical measurements related to cardiovascular diseases.
+In addition, we included an image classification data set to evaluate the generality of our approach across various data types. \begin{itemize} \item \textit{Adult income~\footnote{\url{https://archive.ics.uci.edu/ml/datasets/Adult}}}: It comprises 32,561 training records and 16,281 testing records of demographic and financial data, with six numerical and eight categorical attributes.
+The class attribute indicates whether an individual makes more than 50K dollars a year. \item \textit{Heart disease~\footnote{\url{https://www.kaggle.com/sulianova/cardiovascular-disease-dataset}}}: It contains 55,869 training records and 14,131 testing records of patient data, with five numerical measurements and six categorical measurements related to cardiovascular diseases.
 The class attribute denotes the presence of heart disease. \item \textit{Credit information~\footnote{\url{https://www.kaggle.com/c/GiveMeSomeCredit}}}: It includes 96,215 training records and 24,054 testing records of financial information, with ten numerical attributes.
-The class attribute indicates whether an individual has experienced financial distress. \item \textit{CIFAR-10 \footnote{\url{https://www.cs.toronto.edu/~kriz/cifar.html}}}: It is a widely used image classification data set containing 60,000 32x32 pixel images across ten classes, with three RGB channels.
+The class attribute indicates whether an individual has experienced financial distress. \item \textit{CIFAR10 \footnote{\url{https://www.cs.toronto.edu/~kriz/cifar.html}}}: It is a widely used image classification data set that contains 60,000 32x32 pixel images in ten classes, with three RGB channels.
 The data set is divided into 50,000 training samples and 10,000 testing samples. \end{itemize}

 \paragraph{ML models} For each tabular data set, we built two ML classification models: a multi-layer perceptron (MLP) and an XGBoost classifier.
-We implemented MLP models using PyTorch with an input layer, a hidden layer, and an output layer.
-Regarding the XGBoost classifier, we utilized the implementation provided by XGBoost~\cite{chen2016xgboost}, which can be found on the official XGBoost website~\footnote{\url{https://xgboost.ai/}}.
-For CIFAR-10, we used the DenseNet12~\cite{huang2017densely} deep model, which is known for its densely connected layers that enhance feature reuse and improve gradient flow.
+We implemented MLP models using PyTorch with an input layer, two hidden layers of equal size, and an output layer.
+Regarding XGBoost classifiers, we utilized the implementation provided by XGBoost~\cite{chen2016xgboost}, which can be found on the official XGBoost website~\footnote{\url{https://xgboost.ai/}}.
+For CIFAR10, we used the ResNet18~\cite{he2016deep} deep model.